 Throughout the year, there will be numerous opportunities to volunteer and make a difference!
 Please find opportunities below where volunteers are needed on campus, and please contact us with additional ways that you may be able to contribute to our school.
+Feel free to reach out to the Principal, Erin D'Souza (edsouza@davincischools.org).

-While there are no family volunteer hour requirements, there are expected school events that we count on parents to be a part of, including Back to School Night, Exhibition nights, student-led conferences, and Family Association meetings.
+While there are no family volunteer hour requirements, there are expected school events that we count on parents to be a part of, including Back to School Night, Exhibition Nights, Student-Led Conferences, and Presentations of Learning.
 At least one family member over the age of 18 is expected to attend the following school events:

-Back to School Night
+- Back to School Night

-Fall Exhibition
+- Fall Exhibition

-Fall Student-Led Conference
+- Fall Student-Led Conference

+- Fall Presentations of Learning

-Spring Exhibition
+- Spring Exhibition

-Spring Student-Led Conference
+- Spring Student-Led Conference

+- Spring Presentations of Learning